amrqura/Zendesk-ml-interview/README.md

 here are the metrics that we will test

 ### Metrics
-* Accuracy of policy enforcement
+* Accuracy of policy enforcement (test case for invalid cancellation)
 * Correctness of tool execution
 * Latency of response
 * Step-tracing: Whether reasoning steps are followed correctly